markpoon/Folio/views/index/whoami.md

 ##Best Videos
-Pretty much all of TEDTalks, Voyager, Battlestar Galactica, The Fountain, Dune 2000, The Matrix, The Game, Sunshine, Vanilla Sky, Watchmen, 300, Inception.
+Pretty much all of TEDTalks, Voyager, Battlestar Galactica,(up to mid 4th season, don't watch any further than that) The Fountain, Dune 2000, The Matrix(Sequels?
+What sequels?), The Game, Sunshine, Vanilla Sky, Watchmen, 300, Inception.

 ##Best Comics
 Sandman, Fables, Lucifer, Watchmen, Books of Magic, The Invisibles, Transmetropolitan, Global Frequency.